d3lta-v/SST-Open-House/README.md

 the 'About our School' view

 FINAL NOTE:
-Yes I wrote it in the format of a *nix command manual page
+Yes I wrote it in the format of a UNIX command manual page

 Copyright (C) StatiX Industries and Team Up.Grade
 This is released under the GNU GPL v3 (included in the project)